jilliangmeehan/oolong/src/decadv/index.md

 And if you have 2 pieces of bread in your inventory, for example, you'd see:
 > You current have 2 bread.
 You have some bread!
 Good.

+## 10
+Spent some time today writing a story to use with the interactive fiction tool.
+Probably not something I will ever share, but it's fun to do a bit of creative writing every once in a while.